 Veer off-the-beaten-path and pay homage to 19th-century novelist Constance Fenimore Woolson.
 Pick up the trail off Huron Road and follow it through the woods to a dell where you’ll find a shrine to Fenimore Woolson in the form of a bronze plaque.
 The bas-relief plaque is engraved with lines from her popular first novel, Anne, the first half of which takes place on Mackinac Island.
 Learn more about Fenimore Woolson’s personal life and romantic heartbreak at MyNorth.com.
 Bonus: a stunning view of the harbor and Straits!

 To get the rest of our suggestions for a great two-day visit to Mackinac Island download “The Best of Mackinac Island in Two Great Days” now.
-Then pack your bags–don’t forget your camera!–and fill the gas tank.
+Then pack your bags, make sure your camera phone has lots of space and fill the gas tank.

-Plus, you’ll get our free email newsletters with tips on where to go and what to do Up North including weekend escapes, the local food scene, travel discounts and contests.
+Plus, when you sign up, you’ll get our free email newsletters with tips on what to do Up North including weekend escapes, the local food scene, travel discounts and contests.